MicrosoftDocs/learn/learn-pr/azure/deploy-java-quarkus-aca-postgres/includes/9-summary.md

 1. Verify that your application works successfully.

-1. Add Maven Plugin for Azure App Service to your project, and then configure it interactively.
+1. Add Maven Plugin for Azure Container Apps to your project, and then configure it interactively.

-1. Update your web application, redeploy it to Azure App Service, and test it in the cloud.
+1. Update your web application, redeploy it to Azure Container Apps, and test it in the cloud.

-You're now confident that you can recommend migrating your SpringBoot Java application code to Azure.
+You're now confident that you can recommend migrating your Quarkus application code to Azure.

 ## Enable diagnostic logging